BlaqueDevs/se-assignment-day-5-technical-writing-and-review-STANELYMUKUNYA/README.md

 Focus on how the technology solves a problem or improves their lives.

 ## 2. What are some strategies to tailor your content to different audience types?
--Tailoring content to different audience types is a fundamental aspect of effective communication.
-Here's a breakdown of key strategies:

 1. Audience Research and Segmentation:

 Gather Data: